tasmota/docs/docs/Scripting-Language.md

 `sr(X)` read a string from serial port until charcode X, all available chars up to string size or until charcode X
 `srb()` read a number char code from serial port
 `sp()` read a number char code from serial port, dont remove it from serial input (peek)
-`sra(ARRAY)` fill an array from serial port, if USE_SML_M is enabled and Array size is 8 it is assumed to be a MODBUS request and the checksum is evaluated, if OK `8` is returned, else -2
+`sra(ARRAY (flags))` fill an array from serial port, if USE_SML_M is enabled and Array size is 8 it is assumed to be a MODBUS request and the checksum is evaluated, if OK `8` is returned, else -2, or if flags is set modbus response is assumed and cksum is calculated, 0 = standard modbus, 1 = Rec BMA mode, return -2 on checksum error  a

+`sra(ARRAY (flags))` fill an array from serial port, if USE_SML_M is enabled and Array size is 8 it is assumed to be a MODBUS request and the checksum is evaluated, if OK `8` is returned, else -2, or if flags is set modbus response is assumed and cksum is calculated, 0 = standard modbus, 1 = Rec BMA mode
 `swa(ARRAY len (flags))` send len bytes of an array to serial port, if flags is set modbus cmd is assumed and cksum is calculated, 0 = standard modbus, 1 = Rec BMA mode
 `smw(ADDR MODE NUMBER)` send a value with checksum to MODBUS Adress, MODE 0 = uint16, 1 = uint32, 3 = float